Tropical approach to Nagata's conjecture in positive characteristic: Main Theorem and a discussion around Nagata's conjecture

 Let $p_1,\dots, p_n$ be a collection of $n>9$ points in $\FF^2$ and $m_1,\dots, m_n\in \NN$.
 We are looking for the minimal degree $d_{min}$ of an algebraic curve passing through $p_1,\dots, p_n$ with multiplicities at least $m_1,\dots, m_n$ respectively.

-One can naively calculate the expected dimension $\mathfrak{edim}(d,m_1,\dots,m_n)$ of the space $\frak{S}$ of the curves of degree $d$ satisfying the hypothesis above: each singular point freezes $\frac{m(m+1)}{2}$ degrees of freedom, i.e. imposes $\frac{m(m+1)}{2}$ constraints on the coefficients of the curve equation.
-Therefore,
+One can naively calculate the expected dimension $\mathfrak{edim}(d,m_1,\dots,m_n)$ of the space $\mathfrak{S}$ of the curves of degree $d$ satisfying the hypothesis above.
+Indeed, each singular point imposes $\frac{m(m+1)}{2}$ constraints on the coefficients of the curve equation, therefore,

 The actual dimension of $\frak{S}$ is always at least the expected one, because all the constraints are linear.
-However, sometimes even for a ``generic'' choice of a set of points the actual dimension is strictly greater than the expected. \begin{ex} Let us consider two points $p_1,p_2$.
-The minimal degree of a curve passing through $p_1,p_2$ with multiplicities $m_1,m_2$ is $m_1$, if $m_1\geq m_2$: it is the line passing through $p_1$ and $p_2$ taken with multiplicity $m_1$.
-So the inequality $d_{min}\geq \frac{m_1+m_2}{\sqrt{2}}$ in the Nagata's conjecture is not satisfied if $m_2>m_1(\sqrt{2}-1)$.
-We see a similar situation for five points: one can draw a non-reduced conic through them. \end{ex}
+However, sometimes even for a generic choice of the set of points $p_1,p_2,\dots,p_n$ the actual dimension is strictly greater than the expected one.

 As a reasonable estimate for $d_{min}$, Nagata's conjecture claims: